Manager Guidance

 How does this differ from the traditional work model?

-In the traditional work model, the “work” was primarily organized around the work-place, or where you “go to work,” within the standard operating hours of “9-to-5, Monday through Friday.”
+In the traditional work model, the “work” was primarily organized around the workplace, or where you “go to work,” within the standard operating hours of “9-to-5, Monday through Friday.”

-In a flexible, hybrid work model, the “work,” or “what” needs to get done drives where, when and how those core tasks and priorities are done optimally.
-That means for a university, like Columbia, the on-campus workplace will always be an important factor when determining “where” work is done best, but it is no longer the only consideration.
 Other factors will include what work can be done remotely?
 What technology supports the effective, seamless execution of the work regardless of where or when it is done?
 When is the work done best in a 24/7 operation like Columbia?
 How can our standard work processes and the pace at which we work adapt to support a more flexible, dynamic way of operating?

 Setting up a Flexible, Hybrid Model